Citation, DOI & article data

 - familial pheochromocytoma

 It is a rare but classical cause of uncontrolled secondary hypertension, with a minority having superimposed paroxysmal hypertensive crises 11.
-Patients may also present with cardiac dysfunction (myocardial infarction, pulmonary edema) or neurological events (a severe headache, visual disturbance, hemorrhagic strokes) 5.
+Patients may also present with cardiac dysfunction (myocardial infarction, pulmonary edema) or neurological events (severe headache, visual disturbance, hemorrhagic strokes) 5.

-The first investigation in cases where pheochromocytoma is suspected is usually urinary catecholamines.
-When those results are positive, then imaging is performed to try and localize the tumor or tumors.
+The first investigation in cases where pheochromocytoma is suspected is usually 24-hour urinary metanephrines, metabolites of norepinephrine and epinephrine 19.
+When results are positive, imaging is then performed to try and localize the tumor or tumors.

 They most frequently arise from the chromaffin cells of the adrenal medulla.

 Approximately 10% of all pheochromocytomas are not located in the adrenal glands.
 Extra-adrenal tumors are more likely to be malignant and metastasize 4.

 As a general rule, tumors in the adrenal region tend to be large at presentation, usually >3 cm, with an average size of approximately 5 cm.
 When confined to the adrenal glands, and especially if suspected clinically, the diagnosis is readily made.
 Small extra-adrenal tumors can, however, be a challenge to find.
 Overall 98% of tumors are in the abdomen, and 90% are confined to the adrenal glands 6.

 It is also important to note that it is not possible to distinguish malignant from benign pheochromocytomas merely on the direct appearance of the mass.
 Rather, the distinction is made on demonstrating evidence of direct tumor invasion into adjacent organs/structures or the presence of metastases 4.

 Pheochromocytomas can have a variable appearance ranging from solid to mixed cystic and solid to cystic 9.